 In fact, back in 1992 when the founder Aliza Jabès first developed the formula in her small Parisian lab, French pharmacists laughed in her face.
 "It'll never work," they said (in French, obvs), and they mocked her efforts to put a luxury face on the natural skincare world.
 And the fact she thought anyone would want to slather themselves head to toe in a rich golden divine oil?
 Yeah, they thought that was pretty laughable too.

-Still, Jabès stuck at it, and good job too, as fast-forward 25 years, and Huile Prodigiuese is now the best-selling all-purpose oil in France and is a mainstay on the UK's shelves too.
+Still, Jabès stuck at it, and good job too, as fast-forward 25 years, and Huile Prodigiuese is now the best-selling all-purpose oil in France.
 It's so nourishing, you only need a little drop and suddenly frazzled hair becomes glossy again, dry shins are lacquered in an unbelievable sheen, and deflated cheeks look plump and almost juicy once more.

-So what's the difference?
-Well, the most notable one—and the reason my legs seem to be clinging onto its hydration for way longer than usual—is the increase of macadamia oil, the nourishing ingredient at the centre of the formulation.
+So what's the main difference between the Riche version and the regular oil?
+Well, the most notable one—and the reason my legs seem to be clinging onto its hydration for way longer than usual—is the increase of macadamia oil, the nourishing ingredient at the center of the formulation.
 Its composition is as close as you can get to sebum, meaning it mimics the skin's natural hydrators and is therefore more easily absorbed.
 The rich version has 30% more than the original, which is a pretty major increase that you can really feel on the skin.